 SEE ALSO: El Salvador Landmarks: Exploring El Salvador’s Rich History Via Its Famous Landmarks!

-The Monument to the Revolution is an architectural complex built in the 1950s that includes a mural and a monumental sculpture.
-The mural represents freedom, which is symbolized by a naked man looking up and with his arms raised.
+The Monument to the Revolution is an architectural, artistic complex built in the 1950s and includes a mural and a monumental sculpture.
+It was designed by architects Oscar Reyes and Kurt Schulze.

-Monument to the Constitution or Monument to freedom is a sculpture carved directly in stone.
-The monument is composed of nine different sculptures blended into one.
+The Monument to the Constitution, or the Monument to Freedom, is a sculpture carved directly in stone.
+The monument is composed of nine figures.

 MARTE Museum of Arts in El Salvador

-The Marte art museum is one of the main cultural attractions in the nation’s capital and one of the best museums in El Salvador.
+The Marte Art Museum is one of the main cultural attractions in the nation’s capital and one of the best museums in El Salvador.